How Can You Keep Your Content Marketing Always on Message?

 Examples of Message Maps

-Here’s an 18-word message about a hotel I often stay in: The Virgin Chicago Hotel.
+Here’s a 19-word message about a hotel I often stay in: The Virgin Chicago Hotel.

 The Virgin Chicago Hotel delivers a great guest experience (home base) with a convenient location (positive point), comfortable rooms, ready for business (positive point), and “It’s Virgin!
 It’s fun!” (positive point).